-AJ 151 Introduction to Terrorism (3) 3 hours lecture
+AJ 151 Introduction to Terrorism (3)

 This course is designed to educate the student in the enforcement issues and future of terrorism around the world.
 Domestic and international terrorism will be covered.
 This course will assist the student in obtaining employment in the field of Law Enforcement and Homeland Security.